 - Ask users of documentation to write a friction log and describe what issues they had with documentation.
 This gives concrete use cases for documentation editors to understand how to improve the documentation for the specific user.

-- Consider if different versions of documentation are available for different audiences.
-For example, a light-weight version and a very detailed version of the documentation.
+- Consider if different versions of the documentation are available for different audiences.
+For example, a lightweight version and a very detailed version of the documentation.

 - W3C Web Content Accessibility Guidelines

 - Some quick tests to evaluate web accessibility

 - A group that specializes in Accessibility